jango-blockchained/hoox-cf-edge-worker/README.md

 ### Terminal User Interface (TUI)

-The project includes a modern Terminal User Interface for managing workers:
+The project includes a modern Terminal User Interface with a clean, code-system design for managing workers:

 ```bash
 # Run the TUI with explicit stdin